sbmpost/AutoRaise/README.md

 The delay is specified in units of 20ms and the warp parameters are factors between 0 and 1.
 In addition to warping the mouse, the scale parameter allows you to specify the mouse cursor size.
 To disable this feature, simply set it to the system configured scale (normally 1.0).
-If no parameters have been specified, AutoRaise defaults to 40ms delay.
-To pass the parameters by means of a configuration file, create a hidden file in one of these locations: **~/.AutoRaise** or **~/.config/AutoRaise/config**.
+If no parameters have been specified, AutoRaise disables warp and defaults to 40ms delay.
+To pass the command line parameters by means of a file, create it in one of these locations: **~/.AutoRaise** or **~/.config/AutoRaise/config**.
 The file format is as follows:

     #AutoRaise config file
     delay=1